slevithan/regex/README.md

 > If you wanted to dynamically choose whether to negate a character class, you could put the whole character class inside the partial.

-Moving on, the following lines all throw because otherwise the partial patterns would break out of their interpolation sandboxes and change the meaning of the surrounding patterns:
+Moving on, the following lines all throw because otherwise the partial patterns would break out of their interpolation sandboxes and change the meaning of their surrounding patterns:

 ```js
 regex`(${partial(')')})`